matiri132/bbb_plugins/README.md

 PATH_CONV= Folder which contains the converted LOG_D=Quantity of days to restore logs
 APPDIR= Path for bbb-drive installation

+Set foldernames by the server name adding a line in /files/serverlist.xml
+Format: <server name="servername">FOLDERNAME</server>
 ```
 4. Install (with SUDO or root user without sudo):
 ```